 - 1. Cheating on tests is defined to include the following: - a.
-Copying from another student's paper; - b.
-Using materials during a test not authorized by the person giving the test; - c.
+Copying from another student's test or answer sheet; - b.
+Using materials or equipment during a test not authorized by the person giving the test; - c.
 Collaborating with any other person during the test without permission; - d.
-Obtaining, using, buying, selling, transporting, or soliciting in whole or in part the content of an un-administered test; - e.
-Bribing any other person to obtain tests or information about tests; - f.
+Knowingly obtaining, using, buying, selling, transporting, or soliciting in whole or in part the contents of a test prior to its administration; - e.
+Bribing or coercing any other person to obtain tests or information about tests; - f.
 Substituting for another student or permitting any other person to substitute for oneself; - g.
 Cooperating or aiding in any of the above. - 2.
 "Plagiarism" is defined as the appropriation of any person's work and the unacknowledged incorporation of that work in one's own work offered for credit. - 3.
-"Collusion" is defined as assisting another person in an act of academic misconduct. - 4.
-"Fabrication" falsifying or inventing information in such academic exercises as reports, laboratory results, and citations to the sources of information.
+"Collusion" is defined as knowingly assisting another person in an act of academic misconduct. - 4.
+"Fabrication" is defined as falsifying or inventing information in such academic exercises as reports, laboratory results, and citations to the sources of information.